alishahnovin/codecollision/strategies/CaptureTheFlag/README.md

-The strategies listed here work for both Soccer and Soccer-Chess
+Some very basic strategies for Capture the Flag